Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/introduction/required-technologies.md

 Internally, Web Apps are usual web applications, which are displayed in WebView.
 In other words, they are just a set of static files (mostly `.js`, `.css` and `.html`).
-As you can assume, to create Web App, it is enough to learn standard front-end development technologies, such as:
+So, to create Web App, it is enough to learn standard front-end development technologies, such as:

 - JavaScript
 - CSS